camb3la/StockTracker-FE/README.md

 # 📈 StockTracker-FE

 > ⚠️ This is **only the frontend module** of the StockTracker project, built with Angular.
-> The backend module can be found [here](https://github.com/your-backend-repo). <!-- Replace this link with your actual backend repo -->

-**StockTracker** is a web application that allows registered users to search for stocks using the [Alpha Vantage](https://www.alphavantage.co/) API, view key financial data, and manage a personalized watchlist.
+> The backend module can be found [here](https://github.com/camb3la/StockTracker-BE) **StockTracker** is a web application that allows registered users to search for stocks using the [Alpha Vantage](https://www.alphavantage.co/) API, view key financial data, and manage a personalized watchlist.
 The project provides a clean and responsive interface for monitoring your favorite stocks with ease.

 ---